Why is belly fat hard to lose?

 Reduce sugar and carbs That’s right, cut the sugar and carbs.
 Especially refined carbs.
 Complex carbs are better.
 It gives you energy over the long haul and help you feel full for longer.
 You would also want to increase protein intake.
 By increase, I mean replace simple carbs and sugars by an equivalent amount of protein.
 Obviously, too much of any food type will lead to fat storage if your body doesn’t require it.
 A little unsaturated fat can also help.
 It will keep you satiated and eating less overall.

-Fasted Exercise Yes, exercise in a fasted state.
-In general, exercise will help you burn calories and contribute to weight loss…but try doing it in a fasted state.
-Bodybuilders do it when trying to cut fat for competition.
-In the morning when you wake up, before eating, workout.
+Fasted Exercise Maybe, but I wont count on it.
+In general, exercise will help you burn calories and contribute to weight loss.
+Bodybuilders do fasted workouts when trying to cut fat for competition.
+Their reasoning is that: In the morning when you wake up, before eating, go workout.
 In this way there is no glucose from food and glycogen stores in the muscles are somewhat depleted.
 So, your body has no choice but to, turn to fat for fuel.
-Having said that, caution is key here.
-If you’ve never tried it before, don’t try to go all out with your workout.
-Since, you don’t have a steady supply of energy from foods, your workout may also be lackluster.
-But, from personal experience, you get use to it.

 Build some muscle It does help.
 Your resting caloric burn does go up after a muscle building workout, as the body begins to repair the damaged muscle tissues.
 This can go on for several hours or days.
 This, I repeat, happens not because of the energy needed to sustain the muscle, but the energy required to repair the damage done to it.